Post civil war-reflection of colored family member burial.

-He looked towards the loosely hanging front door and for just a minute he could see Mama standing on the porch watching for the boss man’s wagon to come to take him, Mama, and his two older sisters to the fields.
+He looked towards the loosely hanging front door and for just a minute he could see Momma standing on the porch watching for the boss man’s wagon to come to take him, Momma, and his two older sisters to the fields.

 Three of Bojo’s oldest boys stood next to one of the large oak trees in the shade, their shovels leaning against the tree.
 They were looking out across the long rows of cotton that went almost to the master’s large white house about a mile away.

 Small white clouds dotted the blue sky, like stretched out cotton balls, honeysuckle vines were interwoven in the faded split rail fence, their fragrance hung heavy across the open grass.